Gig Economy Jobs ` Platforms ` Players ` Gig Opportunities

 - What Are Requirements to Start as a Lyft Driver?

 - Lyft Driver Work Locations

 What is Lyft?

 Lyft is a gig economy company that offers on-demand transportation.
 Like Uber, it develops and operates an advanced on-demand platform accessible via its Lyft website and mobile apps.
 Lyft offers a gig job for independent contractors to work as a driver using their car.
-As a Lyft Driver, you can to earn by giving lifts to riders who need transportation on-demand.
-Lyft pays your earnings once per week to driver’s bank checking account.
+As a Lyft Driver, you can earn by giving lifts to riders who need transportation on-demand.
+Lyft pays your earnings once per week to the driver’s bank checking account.
 Another option to get paid is using Lyft Express Pay which is an on-demand payout that deposits driver’s earnings on a debit card after reaching at least $50 in ride earnings.
 Lyft has very basic requirements and very easy signup.
 Lyft has high ratings as a gig company to work for.

 Why Do People Drive for Lyft?

 People take a gig job with Lyft mostly for the money they can make without a boss behind their backs.
 Studies show that people are attracted to gig companies like Lyft for the flexible work schedules they can have.
 Lyft lists the main reasons drivers work for Lyft, and they are: work schedule flexibility, receiving tips, discover places, make new friends, and get your earnings paid faster.
 All those are a good reason for a gig worker to get started with Lyft.

 How Much Can You Make Driving for Lyft?

 According to a large study released in 2018 by the Economic Policy Institute, driving for a rideshare company like Lyft can generate you an average $24.77 per hour as gross income.
 After deducting Lyft commissions and fees and taking into account vehicle expenses this gig job leaves you with $11.77 per hour.
 Lyft claims on their website and in ads that you can make up to $35 an hour driving for them.